dcorroyer/docker-symfony/README.md

 In your container, you'll be in your working folder, you just have to create the project (will be built in the app folder):

     composer create-project symfony/website-skeleton .

-In the case of Symfony/React app you can install bundles in the container:

-    composer req encore
-    composer req api

 Now your project is up.
 GREAT !